Fluoride and prevention of cavities

 Furthermore, the AAP statement, Fluoride Use in Caries Prevention in the Primary Care Setting, (Pediatrics.
 September 2014, VOLUME 134 / ISSUE 3) says the following: "The mechanisms of fluoride are both topical and systemic, but the topical effect is the most important, especially over the life span."
 And it backs up this statement with a reference to an article which summarizes the issue as follows (my emphasis): "The level of fluoride incorporated into dental mineral by systemic ingestion is insufficient to play a significant role in caries prevention.
 The effect of systemically ingested fluoride on caries is minimal.
 Fluoride 'supplements' can be best used as a topical delivery system by sucking or chewing tablets or lozenges prior to ingestion." (from Featherstone JD.
 Prevention and reversal of dental caries: role of low level fluoride.
 Community Dent Oral Epidemiol.
 1999;27(1):31–40).
 There simply is no evidence to support ingested fluoride, and I suspect at some point their recommendations will likely change to reflect this in the future.

 When might fluoride supplements be indicated?
 Only in rare circumstances.
 If you have a child with special needs, such as autism, and are unable to brush their teeth, for example.
 Speak with us if so, we can come up with a dental plan for you.
-If your child simply has a higher risk of cavities, such as based on their enamel or family history, I would generally recommend increasing the frequency of your fluoride brushings rather than the dosing — that will be more effective as well as safer.
+If your child simply has a higher risk of cavities, such as based on their enamel or family history, we would generally recommend increasing the frequency of your fluoride brushings rather than the dosing — that will be more effective as well as safer.
 Also, follow the above general tips more closely, and see your dentist more regularly to have fluoride varnishes applied.

 Other questions about fluoride for the curious…